 Getting to bed at a regular time and consistently affording myself a full night’s sleep is not always easy, but consciously striving for the very same is a key part of the balancing act.

 When confronted with negative thoughts and anxieties, I thank the universe for the many opportunities afforded and blessings received.
 This commitment to gratitude helps me overcome the inevitable challenges I encounter.
 Life is short.
-Success is leased and feel that rent is due every day.
-Staying present is the key to being productive.
+Success is leased and rent is due every day.
+Staying present and grateful is the key to being productive.

 How do you bring ideas to life?